A breakdown of each council’s CCS allocation

 a GST component.

 The base amount and allocation per head is reviewed approximately every 3 years, and is agreed on by Creative New Zealand's council.
-Your council's CCS agreement allows for these amounts to change during the agreement, but Creative New Zealand will notify you in writing before any changes take place.
+Creative New Zealand will notify you in writing before any changes take place.

 Each local council receives two six-monthly payments, in August and February, to fund the Creative Communities Scheme in their area.